trailofbits/cb-multios/cqe-challenges/NRFIN_00017/README.md

 First vuln:

-assemble.c:get_breaker_by_id acgc_round line 390, doesn't check the upper bound on breaker_id, which is used as an cgc_index into the breakers array. breaker_id is unsigned, so negative isn't a concern, but bounding on the high end is.
+assemble.c:get_breaker_by_id around line 390, doesn't check the upper bound on breaker_id, which is used as an index into the breakers array. breaker_id is unsigned, so negative isn't a concern, but bounding on the high end is.
 There are multiple ways to approach this vuln and not all will cause a POV.
 - add_outlet_to_breaker() with breaker_id out of range: If the breaker id is associated with an empty breaker space, it will return an error unrelated to the invalid breaker id (outlet amps exceed breaker amps).
 However, if the breaker_id is greater than the set of valid spaces, it returns error with breaker id up to 340; segfaults with breaker id >= 341.

 assemble.c:add_outlet_to_breaker() calls get_breaker_by_id which returns a pointer.
-As long as the load center has been created and at least one breaker has been installed, get_breaker_by_id will return a pointer to an cgc_index in the breakers array.
+As long as the load center has been created and at least one breaker has been installed, get_breaker_by_id will return a pointer to an index in the breakers array.
 For any breaker_id greater than 340, the pointer is beyond the end of the allocated page.
 So, at assemble.c:975 the contents of the breaker are de-referenced causing a segfault.

 - is_breaker_overloaded() with breaker_id out of range: If the breaker id is greater than the set of installed breaker ids, a de-reference of the breaker's outlets list count will cause segfault.